The Autonomic Disorders Clinic

 at UNC Hospitals is a multi-disciplinary laboratory providing state of the art expertise in the diagnostic evaluation and physiological characterization of all nervous system disorders.
 Several Sections are present within the laboratory.
 The Neuromuscular Section performs Autonomic Function studies, EMG-NCS (electromyography-nerve conduction studies), neurography, quantitative EMG studies, single fiber EMG and Quantitative Sensory Testing.
 Approximately 1600 patient studies are performed yearly.
 In addition, other sections of the CNP Laboratory provide expertise in EEG (electroencephalography), video-EEG and ambulatory EEG monitoring, evoked potential studies and sleep studies.

 The Muscle-Nerve Biopsy Service

 provides biopsy service for adults and older children on an outpatient basis and is run jointly with the Department of Pathology.
-Biopsies are performed by Ajmal M. Gilani, M.D. on a weekly basis.
+Biopsies are performed on a weekly basis.
 Interpretation and review of biopsy specimens occurs at weekly conferences with Nizar Chahin, M.D. and members of the Department of Pathology.
 Muscle histochemistry and immunocytochemical staining is performed as well as electron-microscopic evaluation of the specimens.
 Approximately 100 muscle and peripheral nerve biopsies are performed yearly.